stitchdata/docs/_replication/monitoring/extraction-logs.md

           - title: "Updated Replication Key values"
             anchor: "updated-replication-key-values"
             content: |
-              During the extraction process, Stitch will update the Replication Key values for the tables set to replicate.
+              During Extraction, Stitch will update the Replication Key values for the tables set to replicate.

               Generally, the log line containing the saved Replication Key value for a table will be similar to this: